benwh1/benwh1.github.io/_drafts/an-interesting-pattern-in-the-leibniz-series.md

 ---
 layout: post
-title: An interesting pattern in the digits of various infinite series
+title: An interesting pattern in the Leibniz series
 ---
 {% include mathjax.html %}